 The Blooming Spire is based on the organic shapes of some of Arizona’s indigenous desert plants, including the blooms and leaves of several different plants.
 An essential element of the sculpture is its nighttime lighting.
 Not only acting as a beacon for passersby in their cars, but its beauty can be appreciated when experienced up close.

 The Arts Commission invited the public to provide feedback at two meetings, September 14 and 20, 2018, and on the website regarding public art along Happy Valley Road at Lake Pleasant Parkway.

 Location: Happy Valley Road at Lake Pleasant Parkway

 For this location, Jeff Zischke's concept has been approved by Mayor and Council.
 The artwork is expected to be installed this summer.
 Watch Zischke's presentation

 September 2018 Update: Construction of the massive base structure is underway and will soon be transported to its final destination for completion.
 The lighted structure will welcome one and all to Peoria’s gateway from the north!
 Watch a video about Blooming Spire on Facebook.

-Jeff Zischke at his Studio and Blooming Spire in Transit.
+Artist Jeff Zischke at his studio

 Gallery 37 Murals